a wooden pathway leading into a sunlight forest

 Even something as small as masking sensory sensitivity when you go out with friends can result in burnout.

-• It is not always safe to unmask…however, KNOWING that we are masking, when we are, is extremely helpful for decreasing burnout.
+• It is not always safe to unmask…however, KNOWING when you are masking is extremely helpful for decreasing burnout.

 HOW DO WE ALLEVIATE BURNOUT?